Data Observability

 Your Hadoop environment needs a strong data governance framework because of the sheer scale and variety of data it handles.
 Without it, you might find your data becoming fragmented, inconsistent, or worse, insecure.
 This can lead to unreliable analytics and potential compliance headaches you'd rather avoid.

-By implementing effective governance strategies, you ensure data remains accurate, accessible, and secure.
+By implementing and operationalizing effective governance strategies, you ensure data remains accurate, accessible, and secure.
 This isn't simply about ticking boxes; it's about empowering your organization to make better decisions and stay on the right side of regulations.
 In essence, good data governance in Hadoop is your key to unlocking the full potential of your big data initiatives.

 Best Practices for Implementing Data Governance with Hadoop